Getting a Jump Start on College

 Gilman Scholar Gains International Perspective

 What do young people in foreign countries like Switzerland think about Americans?
 How do they feel about our culture, our politics and our foreign policy?
 These are some of the questions that Lopaka Purdy '05, winner of a 2003 Gilman Scholarship, wants to answer in a documentary film he's planning to make during his year-long study at the L' University de Lausanne in Lausanne, Switzerland.
-Purdy, a junior from Hawaii majoring in French at Willamette University, says he chose Switzerland because he hopes one day to work in the Olympic movement.
+Purdy, a junior from Hawaii majoring in French and Francophone Studies at Willamette University, says he chose Switzerland because he hopes one day to work in the Olympic movement.

 Two Willamette Students Win Prestigious Udall Scholarships